Finding Nemo

 When Nemo is unexpectedly taken far from home and thrust into a tacky dentist’s office fish tank, Marlin finds himself the unlikely hero on an epic journey to rescue his son.

-$5 Family Films are presented with support from The Center School.
+$5 Family Films are presented with support from The Center School and HilltownFamilies.org.